PowerBiDevCamp/FabricUserApiDemo/Setup.md

-Once you have determined the capacity Id of the Fabric-enabled capacity you will use for testing, return to the project file named **AppSettings.cs** in Visual Studio and update the const named **PremiumCapacityId**.
-Save your changes to **AppSettings.cs**.
+Once you have determined the capacity Id of the Fabric-enabled capacity you will use for testing, return to the project file named **AppSettings.cs** in Visual Studio and update the const named **PremiumCapacityId** and save your changes to **AppSettings.cs**.

 <img src="./images/Setup/media/image12.png"  style="width:65%" />

 Now it is time to run the application.
-Begin by opening the **Program.cs** file and verify matches the screenshot below.
-Running the project for the first time will call the **CreateCustomerTenant** method of the **CustomerTenantBuilder** class to create a new Fabric workspace.
+Begin by opening the **Program.cs** file and verify its code matches the screenshot below.
+As you can see, running the project will call the **CreateCustomerTenant** method of the **CustomerTenantBuilder** class to create a new Fabric workspace.

 <img src="./images/Setup/media/image13.png"  style="width:85%" />